Breastfeeding is best

 - Breast milk is easy to digest.
 A breastfed baby may have less gas and belly pain than a baby who is fed formula.
 Formula is a man-made product that you buy and feed your baby.

 - Breast milk is always ready when your baby wants to eat.
-Your body makes as much breast milk as your baby needs.
 The more you breastfeed, the more milk you make.

 Is breastfeeding good for babies with special needs?

-Talk to your provider or lactation consultant about breastfeeding your baby with special needs.
+If your baby has health conditions like these, you may need extra help to make breastfeeding work.
+Your health care provider, your baby’s provider or a lactation consultant can help you and your baby learn to breastfeed.
 A lactation consultant is a person with special training in helping women breastfeed.